Minimax estimation in linear models with unknown design over finite alphabets

-\paragraph{Two simplifications}
+\subsection{Two simplifications}

-Motivated from the application in cancer genetics, where the mixing weights correspond to physical mixing proportions of DNA strands, we will in the following assume that the mixing weights $\tro_{ij}$ are positive and sum up to one for each $j$.
+Motivated from the above applications, where the mixing weights correspond to physical mixing proportions, we will in the following assume that the mixing weights $\tro_{ij}$ are positive and sum up to one for each $j$.
 This assumption simplifies the corresponding identifiability conditions to decompose $\trF$ and $\tro$ uniquely.
-However, we stress that all results can be extended for general mixing weights which only requires a slight modification of the corresponding identifiability assumptions, see Remark \ref{rem:sepArbOm}.
-The minimax rates which are derived in the following do not depend on this assumption.
+However, we stress that all results can be extended for general mixing weights which only requires a slight modification of the corresponding identifiability assumptions.
 More precisely, for a given number of sources $m$ and a given number of mixtures $M$, the set of possible mixing weights $\omega$ is defined as